python4astronomers/python4astronomers/source/installation/python_install.rst

 Installing Scientific Python
 ==============================================

-Unless you are enjoy tracking down compiler errors and other issues related to package incompatibilities, we recommend using a pre-built binary Python distribution.
+Unless you enjoy tracking down compiler errors and other issues related to package incompatibilities, we recommend using a pre-built binary Python distribution.
 For MacOS in particular there are a whole slew of options for Python which don't play well together.
 Even if you already have an